 14" tall, Patsy type look a like, socket head with all composition jointed body

-with/or without body twist ball joint waist, molded painted hair, large
+with/or without body twist ball joint waist, molded painted hair styled like

 determined the dolls name ie. dressed as a boy then it's Jimmie,